Requesting a call is the first step toward recovery. Our team is here to help you 24/7.

 Opioid Use Disorder

-MAT might be a particularly good choice for individuals struggling with opioid addiction.
-Opioid dependence can bring about intense cravings and challenging withdrawal symptoms, making the recovery journey daunting.
+MAT can be a very good choice for people struggling with opioid addiction.
+Opioid dependence can cause intense cravings and difficult withdrawal symptoms, which makes the recovery journey hard.

 Medication assisted treatment for opioid use disorder